HandyPlugins/sessionquota/readme.txt

 = Can Free and Pro be active at the same time? =
 No. Only one Session Limiter edition should be active.

-= Does uninstall remove plugin data? =
-Yes.
-If no other Session Limiter edition is installed, uninstall cleanup removes plugin options and related data created by the plugin.

 == Changelog ==